dpjdsa/CSMCC16-Assignment-FinalT1/README.md

 # CSMCC16-Assignment-FinalT1
-This Repository contains the java code for Assignment Task 1 The code is written in Java and is a multi-threaded, error-correcting version To Run: java Task_1.java Top30_airports_LatLong.csv AComp_Passenger_data.csv
+This Repository contains the java code for Assignment Task 1 The code is written in Java and is a multi-threaded, error-correcting version.

+To Run:
+java Task_1.java Top30_airports_LatLong.csv AComp_Passenger_data.csv